 “Wait!”
 Daria halted.
-“So you were conscious when me and Instructor Dimartani saved your life from that thug.”
+“So you were conscious when we saved your life.”

 “You sure seemed pretty undone to me.
 You’re welcome, by the way.”

-Synda frowned, her gray hands balling up into little fists.
+Synda frowned.
 “Perhaps you really are that ignorant.
 If you had wished to show mercy, you would have let me die.”

 If I had wished to show some damned common sense, I’d have let you die, Daria thought.
 But she held back.
 “I’ll check the dictionary again, but I’m pretty sure that’s not what mercy means.”

 “You think you know Morrowind.
 You don’t.
-But even if you and Dimartani saved me so as to humiliate me, it mattered not.
+But even if you and Sera Dimartani saved me so as to humiliate me, it matters not.
 I have survived and found a way to restore my reputation.”

 “Are you threatening me?”